Filipino orthography: Late 19th-century orthographic reforms

 Filipino doctor and student of languages Trinidad Pardo de Tavera in his 1887 essay El Sanscrito en la lengua Tagalog made use of a new Tagalog orthography rather than what had then been in use.
 In 1889, the new bilingual La España Oriental, of which Isabelo de los Reyes was an editor, newspaper began publishing using the new orthography stating in a footnote that it would "use the orthography recently introduced by ... learned Orientalis".
 This new orthography, while having its supporters, was also not initially accepted by several writers.
 Soon after the first issue of La España, Pascual H. Poblete's Revista Católica de Filipina began a series of articles attacking the new orthography and its proponents.
 A fellow writer, Pablo Tecson was also critical.
 The attacks included that the letters "k" and "w" were of German origin and foreign in nature, thus those promoting it were deemed "unpatriotic".
 These two publications would eventually merge as La Lectura Popular in January 1890 and would eventually make use of both spelling systems in its articles.

-Pedro Laktaw, a schoolteacher, published the first Spanish-Tagalog dictionary using the new orthography in 1890.
+Pedro Serrano y Laktaw, a schoolteacher, published the first Spanish-Tagalog dictionary using the new orthography in 1890.
 In April 1890, Jose Rizal authored an article Sobre la Nueva Ortografia de la Lengua Tagalog in the Madrid-based periodical La Solidaridad.
 In it, he addressed the logicality, in his opinion, of the new orthography and its criticisms, including those by Pobrete and Tecson.
 Rizal described the orthography promoted by Tavera as "more perfect" than what he himself had developed.
 José Rizal had also suggested a reform of the orthography of the Philippine languages by replacing the letters C and Q with K. Rizal got the idea after reading an 1884 essay by Trinidad Pardo de Tavera about the ancient Baybayin script.
 The new orthography was however not broadly adopted initially and was used inconsistently in the bilingual periodicals of Manila.

 The revolutionary society Kataás-taasan, Kagalang-galang Katipunan ng̃ mg̃á Anak ng̃ Bayan or Katipunan made use of the k-orthography and the letter k featured prominently on many of its flags and insignias.